 From 2011 to 2014 he was working as a Teaching Assistant in South Ural State University (Analytical Geometry, Basic Algebraic Structures, Probability Theory, Mathematical Analysis, Mathematical Statistics).

-Sergei is currently pursuing his PhD in Economics at the School of Social Science, The University of Manchester.
+Sergei is currently pursuing his PhD in Economics at the School of Social Sciences, The University of Manchester.

-He focuses on developing EBF models of financial markets with short selling and endogenous asset supply.
+Sergei's main field of research interests is Evolutionary Behavioural Finance.
+He focuses on EBF models with short selling and endogenous asset supply.

 Working papers (submitted for publication)